J-Mauerhofer/observability_dashboard_dockerized/README.md

 ### scripts

+**log_generation**: Contains the EvoSuite Logger script (EvosuiteLogger.py).
+This folder also includes a default configuration file (logging_config.json) to streamline setup and customization.

-**visualization**: Contains the visualization tool script (run_visualizations.py).
+**visualization**: Contains the visualization tool script (EvosuiteVisualizer.py).
 This script serves as the entry point to the EvoSuite Visualizer, allowing users to generate visualizations from log files.
 A default configuration file (visualization_config.json) is provided for convenience and can be edited to customize the tool's behavior.

-**log_generation**: Contains the EvoSuite Logger script (create_logs.py).
-This folder also includes a default configuration file (logging_config.json) to streamline setup and customization.

 ### src